mickmaccallum/Stone/README.md

 socket.addChannel(channel)
 ```

+#### PresenceChange

+PresenceChange objects are a simple implementation detail of Stone.
+They're nothing more than structs containing the `name` of the change, and its associated `metas` Dictionary.
+When a Presence state change occurs, you'll be given an Array of these, and when a diff occurs, you'll get a PresenceDiff object, which contains two Arrays of PresenceChanges representing the `joins`, and `leaves` that happened during this diff.

 #### Sending Messages

 Once your Socket is connected, and you've joined a Channel, creating and sending Messages is quite simple.
 Here's an example.